Expansion dynamics of strongly correlated lattice bosons: A selfconsistent density-matrix approach: Long-time behavior of the non-condensate dynamics

 To characterize the slow expansion, we compute the spatial width $\sigma_{\rm w}(t)$ of the expanded cloud from the Mott insulating state given by

 In contrast to the ballistic expansion of the condensate, the non-condensed atoms in the Mott state expand diffusively, that is, $\sigma_{\rm w}(t) \propto \sqrt{t}$, see \figref{fig:S-and-width-Mott}{a}.
-We emphasize that such a diffusive transport of normal bosons can not be captured from the Gutzwiller mean-field method since it only allows hopping of the condensate, and not of the non-condensed particles.
-The diffusive expansion is corroborated by melting of the Mott state, that is, the local Fock state probabilities are no longer delta functions as it was initially, but become distributions as exemplified for the center site ${\bf r}_{\rm c} = (0,0)$ of the Mott core in \figref{fig:S-and-width-Mott}{c--e}.
-Consequently, the number entropy $S_{\rm n}^{{\bf r}_{\textrm{c}}}(t)$ at ${\bf r}_{\rm c}$ first increases, but then decreases for a long time due to the decrease in the local atom density $N_{{\bf r}_\textrm{c}}(t)$, see \figref{fig:S-and-width-Mott}{b} inset.
-The average number entropy $\bar{S}_{\rm n}(t)$, in contrast to what is observed in \figref{fig:Evolution-local}{b} for the expansion with condensate, exhibits a very slow growth consistent with the diffusive expansion of non-condensed atoms as shown by \figref{fig:S-and-width-Mott}{b}.
+The diffusive expansion reflects the incoherent nature of the noncondensed atoms in the Mott state, while the coherent condensate atoms \cite{Trujillo-Martinez_2021} as well as single particle-hole excitations (doublons or holons) out of a Mott state \cite{Ciuti20} can propagate ballistically.
+This contrasting behavior was also found in a classical vs. quantum random walk experiment \cite{Meschede15}.
+This diffusive transport of normal bosons can not be captured from the Gutzwiller mean-field method since it only allows hopping of the condensate, and not of the non-condensed particles.
+The diffusive expansion is corroborated by melting of the Mott state---the local Fock state probabilities are no longer delta functions as it was initially, but become distributions as shown for the center site ${\bf r}_{\rm c} = (0,0)$, see \figref{fig:S-and-width-Mott}{c}.
+Consequently, the number entropy $S_{\rm N}^{{\bf r}_{\textrm{c}}}(t)$ at ${\bf r}_{\rm c}$ first increases, but then decreases in the long time due to decrease in the local atom density $N_{{\bf r}_\textrm{c}}(t)$, see \figref{fig:S-and-width-Mott}{b} inset.
+The average number entropy $\bar{S}_{\rm N}(t)$, in contrast to the case with condensate, exhibits a very slow growth consistent with the diffusive expansion of non-condensed atoms as shown by \figref{fig:S-and-width-Mott}{b}.